MiscGuild/bridge/README.md

 Pull requests are welcome.
 If you would like to chat with other developers please join our [Discord](https://discord.gg/bHFWukp) and go to `#programming-talk`.

-Please ensure the following before committing your changes:
+Before submitting your changes for review, please ensure:

--   Your code has been thoroughly tested
+-   all code has been thoroughly tested
--   Your commit message follows the [Angular Convention](https://github.com/angular/angular/blob/22b96b9/CONTRIBUTING.md#-commit-message-guidelines)
+-   you have followed the [Conventional Commits specification](https://www.conventionalcommits.org/en/v1.0.0/)

 ### Issues and Bug Reports

-To submit an issue or bug, please contact a developer or open an issue [here](https://github.com/MiscGuild/bridge/issues).
+To raise an issue or bug report, please contact a developer or [open an issue](https://github.com/MiscGuild/bridge/issues).

 ## Acknowledgements